3.2 UVIS Data Calibration Steps

 The IMPHTTAB

-file format for WFC3 UVIS is as follows:
+file format for WFC3 UVIS has the following structure.

 EXT# FITSNAME FILENAME EXTVE DIMENS BITPI OBJECT |